-Furthermore, not only stakeholders, but also specialised journalists from across Europe get the latest updates on the Agency publications and events.
+Furthermore, not only stakeholders but also specialised journalists from across Europe get the latest updates on the Agency publications and events.
 As a public institution, the Agency is committed to transparency and openness.
-The media are an important channel to explain the Agency's work, both to the European citizens in general and to energy stakeholders in particular.
-News, articles and interviews on the Agency were published on European-wide media, as well as by news agencies and in publications specialised in energy markets.
+The media are an important channel to explain the Agency's work, both to European citizens in general and to energy stakeholders in particular.
+News, articles and interviews on the Agency were published on Europe-wide media, as well as by news agencies and in publications specialised in energy markets.

 In 2013, the Agency provided input to many different newswires and energy intelligence providers such as Argus Media, Bloomberg, Montel, Platts, ICIS, Thompson Reuters, Energyintel and Interfax Energy.
-It also provided contributions to outlets specialised in energy issues that have published interviews and articles on our work: magazines Energetika from Slovenia; Energeia from the Netherlands, and to Energy Risk from the UK.
-News was also channeled to several media specialised in the European affairs such as ViEUws; EuroVision and European Voice.
+It also provided contributions to outlets specialised in energy issues that have published interviews and articles on our work: the magazines Energetika from Slovenia, Energeia from the Netherlands and Energy Risk from the UK.
+News was also channelled to several media outlets specialised in European affairs, such as viEUws, Eurovision and European Voice.

-When the Agency was dealing with key topics, events or deliverables (annual conferences, presentation of ACER-CEER Market monitoring report), which were of interest to a wider audience, press briefings were organised and press releases launched.
+When the Agency was dealing with key topics, events or deliverables (annual conferences, presentation of ACER-CEER Market Monitoring Report) that were of interest to a wider audience, press briefings were organised and press releases launched.

-Among general media, the Agency raised an increased interest in 2013 and was contacted by the main international as well as Slovenian media, given the location of the Agency.
+Among general media, the Agency aroused increased interest in 2013 and was contacted by the main international as well as, given the location of the Agency, Slovenian media.

-ACER Annual Conference 2013 "Energy Markets: 2014 and Beyond"
+ACER Annual Conference 2013 'Energy Markets: 2014 and Beyond'

-"Energy Markets: 2014 and Beyond" was the main theme of the 2nd Annual Conference, held on 17 May 2013 in Ljubljana (Slovenia) (see also section Key events organised or participated by the Agency in 2013).
-The EU Commissioner for Energy, Günther Oettinger delivered the keynote speech.
+'Energy Markets: 2014 and Beyond' was the main theme of the second Annual Conference, held on 17 May 2013 in Ljubljana (Slovenia) (see also the section 'Key events organised or participated in by the Agency in 2013').
+The EU Commissioner for Energy, Günther Oettinger, delivered the keynote speech.
 The Conference focused on what still needs to be achieved to meet the 2014 energy market integration goal set by the EU Council in 2011, for the benefit of European energy consumers and citizens, and the challenges awaiting the energy sector farther ahead.